CemraJC/smart-autocurtains/README.md

 system buttons (this should always work).

-Once you are happy with the curtain's position as the "away" position, press the "cancel" button you set up earlier.
+Once you are happy with the curtain's position as the "away" position, press and hold both onboard buttons for 2 seconds.
 The away position is now set, it should not need to be set again (unless you reset the system).

 ## All done!